nuxt/docs/en/guide/installation.md

 The application is now running on http://localhost:3000.

-<p class="Alert">Nuxt.js will listen for file changes inside the <code>pages</code> directory, so there is no need to restart the application when adding new pages.</p>
+<p class="Alert Alert--nuxt-green">Nuxt.js will listen for file changes in its directories (for example <code>pages</code>).
+You don't have to restart your application after changing the code</p>

-To discover more about the directory structure of the project: [Directory Structure Documentation](/guide/directory-structure).
+To learn more about the directory structure of the project, read the [Directory Structure Documentation](/guide/directory-structure).

 ## Starting from scratch

-Creating a Nuxt.js application from scratch is also really easy, it only needs *1 file and 1 directory*.
+Creating a Nuxt.js application without scaffolding is also not complex at all.
+It only needs *one directory* and *two files* to get started.
 Let's create an empty directory to start working on the application:

 ```bash
 $ mkdir <project-name>
 $ cd <project-name>
 ```

-<p class="Alert Alert--nuxt-green"><b>Info:</b> replace <code>&lt;project-name&gt;</nom-du-projet></code> by the name of the project.</p>

 ### The package.json